newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are all Juvenile Criminal Court Records open to the Public?

-In New Mexico, juvenile criminal records are generally confidential records and thus not open to the public.
+In New Mexico, juvenile criminal records are generally confidential and thus not open to the public.

 Are Trial Transcripts Open to the Public?